TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.34.md

 ---

-The multitude therefore answered him, We have heard out of the law that the Christ abideth for ever: and how sayest thou, The Son of man must be lifted up? who is this Son of man?
+The multitude answered him, "We have heard out of the law that the Christ remains forever.
+How do you say, 'The Son of Man must be lifted up?'
+Who is this Son of Man?"